dimdenGD/ultimate-express/README.md

 1. µExpress tries to optimize routing as much as possible, but it's only possible if:
 - `case sensitive routing` is enabled (it is by default, unlike in normal Express).
 - only string paths without regex characters like *, +, (), {}, :param, etc. can be optimized.
+- only 1-level deep routers can be optimized.
 Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router.

 2. Do not use external `serve-static` module.
 Instead use built-in `express.static()` middleware, which is optimized for uExpress.